Where can't Americans travel?

 Ukraine Flag Ukraine Venezuela Flag Venezuela

-Map showing countries under Level 4 'Do Not Travel' advisory for US citizens, prominently marked in red on a dark blue background, with an update note for April 2024.
+Map showing where can't Americans travel to: countries under Level 4 'Do Not Travel' advisory, prominently marked in red on a dark blue background, with an update note for September 2024.

 Ensuring Your Travel Documents are in Order